Anupam-Dasgupta/Option-pricing-model-validation/README.md

 # Option Pricing Model Validation

-A compact Python project for pricing and independently validating European options.
+A very simple Python project for pricing and independently validating European options.

 The project implements Black–Scholes, a Cox–Ross–Rubinstein binomial tree, and Monte Carlo simulation, then compares their outputs through convergence tests, numerical checks, sensitivity analysis, and stress testing.